 Advances in experimental methods in Biology and reduced costs of performing high-throughput experiments have provided a vast pool of datasets of various types of measurements.
-These datasets provide insight into different dimensions of the biological system including the genome, epigenome, transcriptome, microbiome, phenotype, and lifestyle.
-To capture the complexity of biological systems, and to compensate for shortcomings of individual datasets, it is important to study these modalities in combination.
-To this end, finding an appropriate joint representation for multi-omic measurements is indispensable for any secondary analysis.
-Integrating different data types can provide a more complete representation of the cell and the biological processes under study, disentangle the causal relationship between the different omic layers, and shape new research questions in Biology.
+These datasets provide insight into different dimensions of the biological system, including the genome, epigenome, transcriptome, etc. Machine Learning methods can exploit these datasets to study the underlying biological processes, disentangle their causal relationships, and shape new research questions in Biology.

 Neural Networks have become the state-of-the-art methods for identifying functional elements in the genome.
 However, for the ultimate use of these models in many critical downstream tasks, it is essential to be able to explain their decisions and provide a measure for the confidence in the model’s outputs.
 Experimental noise, incorrect dataset labels, out-of-distribution samples, class imbalance, and the presence of multiple motifs (i.e., multi-label setting) are the major reasons for uncertainty in computational models in Biology.
 Thus, providing uncertainty measurements, together with model interpretation, enhances the credibility of the proposed machine learning solution and helps clinicians in the subsequent decision-making process.

 This project investigates the predictive uncertainty and interpretability of Machine Learning methods in various genomic applications.
 We focus on tailoring our solution to cope with the limitations of biological datasets, interpretability of the results, as well as model performance and reusability.